 Chemical-based flea treatments can come with significant side effects, but cedarwood offers pet owners an all-natural way to keep the tiny biting bugs at bay.
 It’s a natural flea repellent, and in case your pup is already scratching from bites and other types of skin irritants, cedarwood is also anti-itch.

 It’s generally good for the skin and can clear up dandruff, relieve itching, and helps heal several kinds of canine dermatitis.
 When their skin is healthy, you’ll also notice an extra sheen to your dog’s fur.

-A drop of sweet orange essential oil used with the iHeartdogs aromatherapy bandanna will create an insect-free buffer around your pup.
-The pleasant smell also acts as a natural deodorizer for stinky dogs, and citrus in general creates a calm and relaxed atmosphere.
+The pleasant smell also acts as a natural deodorizer for stinky dogs, and citrus, in general, creates a calm and relaxed atmosphere.